California Public Transportation & Rideshare Accident Lawyer

 What to Expect in a South Bay Lyft or Uber Rideshare Accident Case

 Rideshare apps like Uber and Lyft have grown incredibly popular in recent years.
 They provide the public with a competitively priced alternative to public transportation and typical taxi services.
 They generally offer rides at odd hours, on weekends, and during holidays.
-While prices in an area may fluctuate based on demand and the availability of drivers, Uber and Lyft continue to be popular choices in Redondo Beach, Hermosa Beach, and throughout the South Bay area.
+While prices in an area may fluctuate based on demand and the availability of drivers, Uber and Lyft continue to be popular choices in Hermosa Beach and throughout the South Bay area.

 If you sustain injuries in an accident involving an Uber or Lyft driver, the timing of your accident and how the accident occurred will indicate the liability for your damages.
 For example, if you suffered injuries while riding as a passenger with one of these rideshare services, the service’s own insurance coverage may provide enough relief to fully cover your damages.
 Both Uber and Lyft ensure rides, but only while a driver has a passenger in the vehicle.
 Partial coverage applies when a driver is “ready” in the app but has yet to pick up a passenger.
 If another vehicle operated by a rideshare driver causes an accident with your vehicle, you would need to determine whether the rideshare company’s coverage applies to your accident or if you must file a claim against the driver’s personal auto insurance policy.